skilesare/immortality/the_pattern_language/hom_the_home.md

 **What is the nurture of a child worth to society?
 How can we compensate those that want to stay home with young children?**

 Establish a caregiver fund.
 That fund will get prefs in young children and the caregivers will get prefs in the fund.
-Pref payments made to the fund will pass through to the care givers in a proportional amount.
+Pref payments made to the fund will pass through to the caregivers in a proportional amount.
 The fund should be separated into 'cohorts' so that the funds don't begin to pay out for a number of years.

 This will provide dividends later in life for parents and caregivers that choose to stay home and nurture their children.